 Granted, bloggers could go into the html and manually add a correct alt.
 But, how many bloggers know enough html to do that?
 Likewise, how many would bother taking that extra step before hitting the Publish button?

 For tips on writing alts and other tips on increasing your blog’s accessibility, download the free ebook “How POUR is Your Blog?
-Tips for Increasing Your Blog Accessibility”.If you enjoyed this post, consider buying me a cafe mocha.
+Tips for Increasing Your Blog Accessibility”.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.